-Instructor: Barbara Murphy heads the educational consulting firm BLM Consulting and is currently on the faculty of Syracuse University's Project Advance in English.
-She is also a consultant for The College Board's Advanced Placement division for whom she conducts workshops, conferences and institutes.
-She taught AP Language and other college level courses at Jericho High School for over 23 years and has been a reader of the AP Language and Composition exam since 1993.
-She earned her B.A. from Duquesne University and her M.A. from the University of Pittsburgh, and completed her doctoral course work at Columbia University.
+Instructor: Barbara Murphy, currently on the SUPA faculty at Syracuse University, is a consultant for The College Board's Advanced Placement division for which she presents workshops, institutes, and conferences.
+She taught AP English Language and other college level courses at Jericho High School for over 23 years and has been a reader of the AP English Language and Composition exam since 1993.
+She earned her BA from Duquesne University, her MA from the University of Pittsburgh, and completed her doctoral course work at Columbia University.

-Ms. Murphy is the co-author of four books published by McGraw-Hill: Writing the AP English Essay; 5 Steps to a 5: The AP English Language and Composition Exam; 5 Steps to a 5: The AP Literature Exam; and Writing an Outstanding College Application Essay.
+Ms. Murphy is the co-author of four books published by McGraw-Hill: Writing the AP English Essay; 5 Steps to a 5: The AP English Language and Composition Exam; 5 Steps to a 5: The AP English Literature and Exam; and Writing an Outstanding College Application Essay.
 Her most current book is Putting It Together: Researching, Organizing, and Writing the Synthesis Essay.

 (3 graduate credits or 2 in-service credits)